seng637-Winter/seng637-a5-Satchytan/Assignment5-ReportTemplate.md

 | Negative Binomial (Order 2) {NB2}           | F         | 152.626   | 156.928   |
 | Truncated Logistic {TL}                     | F         | 127.323   | 133.059   |

-## Select the range of useful data using Laplace or other tests
+## Selection of Range of Useful Data

 To determine the range of useful data for analysis, we conducted a visual inspection of the cumulative plot of failures over time.
 Upon examination, we observed that the initial time intervals exhibited a steep increase in failure count, indicating an 'infant mortality' phase where failure rates were high.
 This phase is typically associated with initial system setup, calibration, or early testing stages, where failures are more common due to initial defects or adjustments.